-The policy came about as Beaverton School District has joined a growing number of school districts across the country that have banned cell phone use in classrooms.
-According to the BHS administration, the decision came as a result of increased distraction in the educational environment as well as amassing evidence of the harmful effects of cell phones on the mental and social well-being of teenagers.
-According to an email newsletter from Principal Andrew Kearl, on August 12th, 2024, the goal of implementing the new policy was to “decrease distractions, increase engagement, and ultimately boost student achievement.”
+The policy came about as Beaverton School District has joined a growing number of school districts across the country banning cell phone use in classrooms.
+According to the BHS administration, the decision came as a result of increased distraction in the educational environment and mounting evidence of the harmful effects of cell phones on the mental and social well-being of teenagers.
+Principal Andrew Kearl wrote in an email newsletter on August 12th, 2024 that the goal of the new policy was to “decrease distractions, increase engagement, and ultimately boost student achievement.”

 AP Statistics, AGS 2, and Data Science & Statistics teacher, Hailey DeMarre, discussed how the cell phone situation has changed since she began teaching in 2015.